BenedatLLC/CacheML/README.rst

 DML: Direct ML
 ==============

-Proof of concept for Direct ML: Run your ML directly on our source data.
+Proof of concept for Direct ML: Run ML directly on your source data.
 The key components are caching, encryption, and aggregation.

 Performance Test Results